When the weather gets cold and inclement weather strikes Iowa and Illinois, dangerous ice and snow conditions can lead to a variety of accidents.

 Illinois: Snow and Ice Removal Act Does Not Create a Duty to Remove Natural Accumulations of Snow and Ice

-Under Illinois law (745 ILCS 75/), property owners and renters are encouraged to remove snow and ice, but they are not liable for injuries in situations where snow and ice have accumulated naturally.
+Under Illinois law (745 ILCS 75/), property owners and renters should remove snow and ice.
+They are not liable for injuries in situations where snow and ice have accumulated naturally.
 The following are some key elements of the law:

-- It is the public policy of Illinois that property owners and renters are encouraged to clear sidewalks abutting their properties of snow and ice;
+- Property owners and renters should clear sidewalks of snow and ice;

 - Property owners should not be liable for injuries resulting from efforts to remove snow and ice from sidewalks unless their actions involve “alleged misconduct [that] was willful or wanton.”